Brock's Bridge: History

 In December 2024, Legal & General, the owners of the brownfield site, now called "Temple Island", submitted new plans for the site.
 These include the construction of two office buildings, 500 new homes and a hotel.
-The detailed plans are currently (March 2025) being considered by the City of Bristol's Planning Committee, with a decision expected by 10 April 2025.
+Plans were approved by Bristol City Council in April 2026.

 Design

 The bridge is 63 m long and 18 m wide.
 It was assembled from site from 137 pieces of steel.